Parthenon (Nashville): Current use

 As an art museum, the Parthenon's permanent collection on the lower level exhibits 63 paintings by 19th and 20th century American artists, donated by James M. Cowan in 1927–1929.
 Additional gallery spaces provide a venue for temporary shows and exhibits.
 The main level contains a replica, completed in 1990, of the Athena Parthenos statue that was in the original Parthenon in Athens.

 In 1982, Alan LeQuire was commissioned to create the statue of Athena Parthenos as a reconstruction, to scholarly standards, of the long-lost original: she is cuirassed and helmeted, carries a shield on her left arm, a 6-foot-high (1.8 m) statue of Nike (Victory) in her right palm, and stands 42 feet (13 m) high, gilt (as of 2002) with more than 8 pounds (3.6 kg) of gold leaf; an equally colossal serpent rears its head between her and her shield.
 Some followers of Goddess Spirituality practices have left ritual offerings near the statue.

-In the summertime, local theater productions use the building as a backdrop for classic Greek plays such as Euripides' Medea and Sophocles' Antigone, performing (usually for free) on the steps of the Parthenon.
+In the summertime, local theater productions used the building as a backdrop for classic Greek plays such as Euripides' Medea and Sophocles' Antigone, performing (usually for free) on the steps of the Parthenon.
 Other performances, such as Mary Zimmerman's Metamorphoses, have been held inside, at the foot of Athena's statue.

 In 2001, the Nashville Parthenon received much-needed cleaning and restoration of the exterior.
 The exterior lighting was upgraded to allow the columns of the building to be illuminated with different colors than the facade.